Diving at Tioman Island, Malaysia

 June 2025

-Now, I’m not saying I was overdue a bit of sea and sunshine, but by the time we got to Tioman Island, I’d have happily flung myself into a puddle just to cool off.
-Thankfully, this place is the real deal – jungle-covered hills, beaches that look like they’ve been filtered, and that proper slow-paced island feel where even the cats look like they’re on sabbatical.
+I was more than ready for some sea and sunshine by the time we got to Tioman Island.
+Honestly, I’d have jumped into a puddle just to cool off.
+Thankfully, this place is the real deal, with jungle-covered hills, beaches that look perfectly filtered, and that slow island rhythm where even the cats seem to be on sabbatical.

-If you’re after scuba diving at Tioman Island, it really does tick all the right boxes.
-It’s off Malaysia’s east coast and surrounded by a protected marine park, which means the reefs are in great condition and the marine life is thriving.
-Tioman’s a favourite for local divers, backpackers, and anyone after a slice of tropical paradise without the full-blown tourist circus.
+If you’re planning to go scuba diving at Tioman Island, it ticks every box.
+Sitting off Malaysia’s east coast, it’s surrounded by a protected marine park, so the reefs are thriving.
+Tioman is a favourite among local divers, backpackers and anyone looking for tropical paradise without the full-blown tourist circus.

 Rice, Beer & Duty-Free Perks

-Most meals come with rice whether you asked for it or not (don’t complain – it’s great), and since it’s a duty-free island, you’ll find beer in the shops for around 44p a tin, or about a quid in local restaurants.
-Just steer clear of the resort hotel prices – lovely as they are, they’ll charge you like you’ve just ordered vintage Champagne rather than a can of lager and a plate of noodles.
+Most meals come with rice whether you asked for it or not, and that’s no bad thing.
+Since Tioman is a duty-free island, you’ll also find beer in the shops for around 44p a tin or roughly a pound in local restaurants.
+Just steer clear of resort prices, as they’ll charge you like it’s vintage champagne instead of a can of lager and a plate of noodles.

 Getting to Tioman Island

-This trip came about because my brother was visiting Malaysia with my niece and fancied seeing somewhere a bit different – so we settled on Tioman Island.
-Sounds simple, right?
-Well, it wasn’t difficult, but it did involve a few steps (and a converted shop).
+This trip came about because my brother was visiting Malaysia with my niece and fancied seeing somewhere new.
+We agreed on Tioman Island, and while it wasn’t hard to reach, it did take a few steps and a converted shop.

-The next morning, we headed down to Mersing Jetty, ready to board our ferry.
-Before boarding, a friendly local ranger pointed us towards the Marine Park pass office just across the road – a permit you’ll need to dive in the area.
-It cost 30 MYR per person, and it’s half price for pensioners.
-Once we’d sorted that, we crossed back over to the dock and boarded our pre-booked Cataferry.
-It’s a more comfortable, faster option than the basic ferries – and took just under two hours to reach Tekek Jetty on Tioman Island.
+The next morning, we headed to Mersing Jetty to board the ferry.
+A friendly local ranger pointed us to the Marine Park pass office across the road.
+You’ll need this permit to dive in the area.
+It costs 30 MYR per person, or half price for pensioners.
+Once that was sorted, we boarded our pre-booked Cataferry, which is faster and more comfortable than the basic ferries, and reached Tekek Jetty on Tioman Island in under two hours.

-If you’re planning the trip yourself, you can actually get a Grab taxi straight from Kuala Lumpur to Mersing Jetty, which would cut out the flight and save a bit of time.
-But to be fair, we enjoyed taking the long way round.
+If you’re planning this trip yourself, you can skip the flight and take a Grab taxi directly from Kuala Lumpur to Mersing Jetty.
+It’s a longer drive but can save time overall.
+Still, we enjoyed taking the scenic route.
 It made the journey feel like part of the adventure.

 Diving with Tioman BigBrother Diver